 An auxiliary enterprise is an activity that exists to furnish a service to students, faculty or staff acting in a personal capacity, and that charges a fee for the use of goods and services.
+For the University, housing and dining revenues are included in auxiliary enterprises.

-Fringe benefits for current employees and postemployment obligations: pension and non-pension
+Fringe benefits for current employees and postemployment obligations